Neelamalai Thirudan: Production

 The producer Sandow M. M. A. Chinnappa Thevar wanted to make Neelamalai Thirudan with his close friend M. G. Ramachandran starring, and the script was tailored to suit the actor's image.
 To Thevar's surprise, Ramachandran did not give him call sheet dates as he was committed to several other projects, including Nadodi Mannan (1958).
 Thevar then signed on R. Ranjan, to Ramachandran's dismay.
 The film was written by S. Ayyaiah Pillai, and directed by Thevar's brother M. A. Thirumugam who also handled the editing.
 Cinematography was handled by V. N. Reddy, with C. V. Moorthy assisting.
 Two animal actors – a horse named Iqbal and a dog named Tiger – were prominently used.

 Soundtrack

-Music was composed by K. V. Mahadevan and lyrics were written by Thanjai N. Ramaiah Dass, A. Maruthakasi and Puratchidasan.
+Music was composed by K. V. Mahadevan.
 The song "Sathiyame Latchiyamai" underlines "the philosophy of life and the importance of helping the downtrodden and destroying the villains".
 It attained popularity, and is often aired on Tamil television channels.